-- “Volunteer” refers to a person twelve years of age and older (12) who performs a service related to the mission and under the direction of Winnetka Congregational Church without receiving compensation in return.
+- “Volunteer” refers to a person eighteen years of age or older (18) who performs a service related to the mission and under the direction of Winnetka Congregational Church without receiving compensation in return.

 - “Personnel” means any full-time or part-time employee of the Winnetka Congregational Church, including but not limited to the Pastoral Staff or Program Supervisors.

 - “Pastoral Staff” includes any ministers of the Winnetka Congregational Church.